gnaboo/gmscript/README.md

 > Prefix-Based ?
 What does that even mean ?

 Well, to be honest, i don't really know.
-Contrarilly to python which uses indents and java which used this thingys `{}`, gmscript has a default prefix, `!` which is used before every command.
+Contrarilly to python which uses indents and java which uses this thingys `{}`, gmscript has a default prefix, `!` which is used before every command.
 When entering a `if` loop per exemple, the prefix will need to be defined and you will use this prefix instead of the other one inside the `if` loop.

 > Wow ?
 How does it look ?